 Schiller, Wendy J. "Elephant's Edge: The Republicans as a Ruling Party by Andrew J. Taylor."
 Political Science Quarterly, vol. 121, no. 2, 2006, pp. 340-341. |

 My scholarship focuses on representation in American politics.
-Most recently, I have worked with Charles Stewart III on the Senate Elections Data Project 1871-1913 which is a study of the indirect election of U.S. Senators in state legislatures (1871-1913)and the impact of the adoption of the 17th Amendment.
-The study is the basis for our book, Electing the Senate: Indirect Democracy before the Seventeenth Amendment (Princeton University Press 2014).
-I am co-author, with John G. Geer and Jeffrey A. Segal, of Gateways to Democracy, Introduction to American Government, 1st, 2nd, and Richard Herrera for the 3rd editions.
+Currently I am working with Kaitlin Sidorsky (Coastal Carolina) on gender equality, women's human security, and federalism.
+Before that, I worked with Charles Stewart III on the Senate Elections Data Project 1871-1913 which is a study of the indirect election of U.S. Senators in state legislatures (1871-1913)and the impact of the adoption of the 17th Amendment.
+The study is the basis for our book, Electing the Senate: Indirect Democracy before the Seventeenth Amendment (Princeton University Press 2015).
+I am co-author, with John G. Geer and Jeffrey A. Segal, of Gateways to Democracy, Introduction to American Government, 1st, 2nd, and Richard Herrera for the 3rd, 4th, and 5th editions.
+My first book Partners and Rivals: Representation in U.S. Senate Delegations (Princeton University Press 2000) studied the dynamics of how the 2 U.S. Senators from a single state cooperate and compete in building their careers.
 My other publications address Senate legislative behavior (modern & historical),geography, bicameralism, and trade politics.

 “Litigating Lives and Gender Inequality: Public Defenders, Policy Implementation, and Domestic Violence Sentencing.”
 Co-author with Kaitlin Sidorsky.
-Forthcoming in Journal of Women, Politics & Policy.
+Journal of Women, Politics & Policy.

 Electing the Senate: Indirect Democracy before the Seventeenth Amendment, co-authored with Charles Stewart III.
 Princeton University Press 2015.